 Mindfulness is a type of meditation in which the focus is on awareness of thoughts, sensations, and feelings in the moment, without interpretation or judgment.
 Mindfulness involves breathing methods; postures; and other practices to relax the body and mind into a non-dual state of rest and balance characterized by stillness and all-acceptance.
 A mindfulness practice such as regular meditation may help individuals better understand and manage their thoughts and emotions in order to achieve relief from feelings of distress.
 All human beings want to be happy: we want to feel connected with others and at home within ourselves.
 Most of us, however, have emotional and behavioral patterns that can interfere with these basic desires.
-Mindfulness teaches individuals how to learn to see themselves as independent from conditioned thoughts and moods.
+Mindfulness and meditation teach individuals how to learn to see themselves as independent from conditioned thoughts and moods.
 From a place of stillness and all-acceptance, people can become liberated from painful patterns and destructive habits playing out in their lives.
 After developing an awareness of the distinctions between thoughts, emotions, and the self, people in treatment may find that, while difficult emotions continue to surface, they do not persist with the same intensity and solidity.
 This insight can contribute to lasting healing as individuals begin to watch, accept, and disarm unhelpful patterns and behaviors which arise, abide, and eventually pass away.

 “The manifestation of the Self, this inner order, this pattern for wholeness, is the most important moment in the development of the personality.”